statcourses/statcourses.github.io/essexBigData/index.md

 ## Notice
 <p align="justify">
-This course assumes all participants have <strong>basic knowledge of R programming</strong>, as covered by the <a href="{{ site.baseurl}}/sscmIntro-to-R">'Introduction to R'</a> course (or equivalent skills). <strong>Basic concepts in statistics</strong>, in particular correlation and linear regression techniques are also assumed.
+This course assumes all participants have <strong>basic knowledge of R programming</strong>, as covered by the <a href="{{ site.baseurl}}/sscmIntro-to-R">'Introduction to R'</a> course.
+Knowledge of <strong>Basic concepts in statistics</strong>, in particular correlation and linear regression techniques are an advantage but not necessarily required.
 </p>

 ## Course outline